Understanding Change-in-Control Agreements

 Understanding Change-in-Control Agreements:

-Understanding Change in Control agreements, also labeled œgolden parachute agreements, arose out of the hostile takeovers that began in the 1970’s through the early nineties.
-In the midst of friendly takeovers in recent years, executives now demand protections for their continued employment, equity, deferred compensation and retirement benefits, in the event of a change in control of the company.
+Understanding Change in Control agreements also labeled golden parachute agreements, arose out of the hostile takeovers that began in the 1970s through the early nineties.
+In the midst of friendly takeovers in recent years, executives now demand protections for their continued employment, equity, deferred compensation, and retirement benefits, in the event of a change in control of the company.
 A crystal ball is obviously not effective in predicting the future, so executives demand change in control agreements in order to provide some measure of predictability for the future, in exchange for the increased risk.
-Companies routinely enter into these agreements to avert the executive(s) departure during change in control events and provide continuity in management.
+Companies routinely enter into these agreements to avert the executive(s) departure during a change in control events and provide continuity in management.

 CHANGE IN CONTROL CLAUSE:

 Understanding Change in Control Agreements may differ from company to company.
-Whether the agreement is used to defend against an unreasonable tender offer (œpoison pill) or used to instill general confidence in its key management employees, each company will draft language that best serves the reasonable short and long-term interests of the shareholders.
-The analytical legal theories (œthe business judgment rule and œthe reasonable relationship test) used to determine the enforceability of these agreements is outside the scope of this article.
+Whether the agreement is used to defend against an unreasonable tender offer (poison pill) or used to instill general confidence in its key management employees, each company will draft language that best serves the reasonable short and long-term interests of the shareholders.
+The analytical legal theories (the business judgment rule and the reasonable relationship test) used to determine the enforceability of these agreements are outside the scope of this article.

 As in all contractual transactions, the actual written provisions govern.
 The following is an example of a change in control definition: